ThomasDHolt/CookieClickerClone/README.md

 ## How to get the project
 - Type 'git clone <SSH-key>' and press Enter to clone the repository to a folder.
-- cd to the git folder and type 'npm install' to install all the required packaged.
+- cd to the git folder and type 'npm install' to install all the required packages.
 - Finally, type 'code .' to open the project in VS Code.

 ## Tools